 The Professional Development Mentor Program

-The Professional Development Mentor Program is set to begin again this fall!
+The Professional Development Mentor Program is set to begin again in 2017/18!
+The year-long program will run from September 2017 to May 2018.
 The Professional Development Mentor Program is a unique program designed for employees who are passionate about their professional growth and development at COC.
 Mentoring acknowledges, encourages, and honors the uniqueness of each individual and brings something new and exciting to the relationship.
 It is a sharing relationship in which the mentor and mentee share their particular expertise and knowledge, actively listen, encourage creative thinking and the discovery of new ideas, and pathways to professional growth.
 The open nature and inclusivity of the program means that knowledge-sharing flourishes beyond department boundaries and learning connections can occur across campus.

 How To Apply?